A Heterogeneous Graph-Based Multi-Task Learning for Fault Event Diagnosis in Smart Grid: Architecture Detail and Model Training

 \section{Architecture Detail and Model Training}

 The GNN backbone of the proposed model consists of $3$ GCN layers which are $\mathcal{H}^{1},\mathcal{H}^{2},\mathcal{H}^{3}$ and $\mathcal{H}^{0}$ is the input layer.

 The number of layers is restricted to $3$ to avoid over smoothing issue~\cite{cai2020note} which is a common problem for deep GNNs.
 For normalization of the features flowing through the layers, layer normalization is used~\cite{ba2016layer}.

 In Fig.~\ref{fig:arch} the entire forward propagation through the network is shown.
 The forward propagation through GNN allows feature representation learning through message passing.
 In addition, topological information is captured in the learned representations.

 After that, learned embedding is extracted from all $128$ nodes which are then flattened and concatenated together to generate a feature vector of dimension $128\times 32 = 4096$.
 This feature vector is passed through the different heads for different prediction tasks.
 It is crucial to note that for non-fault events we restrict all the losses except for $\mathcal{L}_{1}$ and $\mathcal{L}_{3}$, as all the other losses correspond to a fault event.
 This allows gradient flow (during backpropagation) through the network only for $\mathcal{L}_{1}$ and $\mathcal{L}_{3}$ loss for non-fault data samples.
-Without this mechanism, the parameters associated with fault events ($\theta_{2},\theta_{4},\theta_{5}$) would get updated also.